rabbitmq/rabbitmq-website/docs/oauth2-examples/index.md

 Note: You are using curl to go to the URL using a TOKEN which you have built using the command bin/jwt_token which takes the JWT payload, the name of the signing key and the private and public certificates to sign the token

-*Use a Rich Authorization Token to access AMQP protocol*
+*Use a Rich Authorization Token to Application authentication and authorization*

 This time, You are going to use the same token you used in the previous section to access the AMQP protocol via the PerfTest tool which acts as a AMQP producer application: